 Fourth step

-Strain the beans through the cheesecloth, coffee filter or fine sieve and keep just the concentrated liquid.
+Pour the mixture through a fine mesh sieve, cheesecloth, or coffee filter to remove the beans and keep the concentrated liquid.

 Use dark dropper bottles to store it.
 Don’t forget to label it with the date you made it.
-Store in a dark, cold place for over 3-4 years as alcohol is a great preserving agent.
+This Extract enjoys a long shelf life of 3-4 years if stored at room temperature, as alcohol is a great preserving agent.

-If you want to make coffee extract without alcohol you can use 3 parts of food-grade liquid glycerin and one part of water instead of alcohol..
+You can choose to make a coffee extract with or without alcohol. to make a potent coffee extract without alcohol, you can use 3 parts of food-grade liquid glycerin and one part of water instead of alcohol.

 Coffee essence substitute

-Coffee beans are water soluble thus fast coffee extract substitute can be made by extracting roasted coffee beans in water for an extended period of time.
-It is called coffee concentrate that makes an intense and very concentrated brew.
-The coffee concentrate is often used to make cold or iced coffee however can also substitute coffee extract to add a typical coffee flavor and aroma.
+Coffee beans are water soluble; thus, you can make the best coffee extract substitute by extracting roasted coffee beans in water for an extended period.
+It is called coffee concentrate, which makes an intense and very concentrated brew.
+The coffee concentrate is often used to make cold or iced coffee; however, can also substitute coffee extract to add a typical coffee flavor and aroma.

 How to make coffee concentrate

 Strain the mixture using a cheesecloth or a coffee filter and use just pure coffee concentrate.
-Keep it in the airtight container in the refrigerator for 1-2 weeks.
+Keep it in an airtight container in the refrigerator for 1-2 weeks.

 Coffee extract uses and recipes